Ten steps to increasing bushfire resilience

 “Understanding spreads through the community; a community conversation about how to consider the bush beyond the back fence.”

-You can read more about the Bushfire Resilience Building Guidance for Queensland Homes here.
+You can read more about the Bushfire Resilience Building Guidance for Queensland Homes here[Link will open in a new window].

 This article was originally posted on December 11, 2020 and has been updated for the current edition.